apple/foundationdb/design/recovery-internals.md

 ## Phase 7: ALL_LOGS_RECRUITED

-The master marks the recovery phase to ALL_LOGS_RECRUITED when the number of new tLogs it receives is equal to the configured expected tLogs.
+The master sets the recovery phase to ALL_LOGS_RECRUITED when the number of new tLogs it receives is equal to the expected tLogs based on the cluster configuration.
 This is done in the `trackTlogRecovery()` actor.

 ## Phase 8: STORAGE_RECOVERED

 Storage servers need old tLogs in previous generations to recover storage servers’ state.
 For example, a storage server may be offline for a long time, lagging behind in pulling mutations assigned to it.
 We have to keep the old tLogs who have those mutations until no storage server needs them.

-When all tLogs are no longer needed and deleted, the master move to the STORAGE_RECOVERED phase.
+When all tLogs are no longer needed and deleted, the master moves to the STORAGE_RECOVERED phase.
 This is done by checking if oldTLogData is empty in the `trackTlogRecovery()` actor.

 ## Phase 9: FULLY_RECOVERED

-When the master has all new tLogs and removed all old tLogs -- both STORAGE_RECOVERED and ALL_LOGS_RECRUITED have been satisfied -- the master will mark the recovery state as FULLY_RECOVERED.
+When the master has all new tLogs and has removed all old tLogs -- both STORAGE_RECOVERED and ALL_LOGS_RECRUITED have been satisfied -- the master will mark the recovery state as FULLY_RECOVERED.